Nevzad Hanım: First marriage

-Nevzad married on 1 September 1921 in the Yıldız Palace.
+Mehmed married Nevzad on 1 September 1921 in the Yıldız Palace.
 She was the last woman to marry an Ottoman sultan.
-She was given the title of "Second Ikbal", although, as fourth consort, she should have had that of Quarta Kadın.
+She was given the title of "Second Ikbal", although, as fourth consort, she should have had the title of Fourth Kadın.
 Mehmed was sixty-one while Nevzad was nineteen years old.
 The act of marrying her exacerbated the already frosty, and resentful relations between the children of later Sultan Mehmed V Reşad, and Mehmed VI's own family.
 Furthermore, Mehmed was so smitten by his new young consort as to be causing gossip in the capital due to his refusal to leave the harem and so part from her company.

 Nevzad remained childless.
 She had a villa on the grounds of the Yıldız Palace.
 Her sister Nesrin, who had been renamed Sadiru, became senior lady-in-waiting to her.
 When Mehmed was deposed in 1922, she and other members of his family were imprisoned in the Feriye Palace, but managed to sneak out disguised as Kalfa.
-When the imperial family went to exile in March 1924, she stayed at Istanbul.
+When the imperial family went to exile in March 1924, she stayed in Istanbul.
 On Mehmed's persisted requests, she and her sister Nesrin joined the deposed Sultan in San Remo, in May 1924.

 Nevzad was with Mehmed at the time of his death on 15 May 1926.
 Sultanzade Sami Bey, son of the sultan's sister Mediha Sultan confronted Nevzad, and attracted attention to the possibility of his uncle's having been murdered.
 Sami Bey, doubted that Nevzad was involved in his death.
 He interrogated her, and then sealed her personal property after the sultan's cupboards.
 Soon after Mehmed's death, Nevzad returned to Istanbul with her sister.